 Artichokes in Rome are prepared in two traditional styles: Roman-style and Jewish-style.
-Both are delicious.

-Artichokes are in season during the winter months, so they are an extra-special treat if you happen to be visiting Rome during the low season!
+They are an extra-special treat if you happen to be visiting Rome during the low season!

 If you see an omelet for sale in Rome, you’re at a tourist restaurant.